AmauryLnd/devblog/content/blog/blazor.md

 <!-- https://hacks.mozilla.org/2019/08/webassembly-interface-types/ -->

 Well.... *Microsoft* doesn't talk about *Blazor*'s performance as a selling point.
 And there's a reason: it's poor.
 Like, deceiving.
-But that's not *Blazor*'s only's fault.
+But that's not *Blazor*'s only fault.

 DOM manipulation takes an absurd amount of time: currently (as of 01/2022), *WASM* can't interact with the DOM directly.
 Thus, every attempt to manipulate it needs to go through the JSInterop to run a javascript call from Dotnet.
 And this is **painfully** slow.
 For an *MVVM* framework, being super slow to manipulate your page's elements is disqualifying.